jackhulatt/Hackathon/README.md

-Coverage:
 # Inventory Management System(IMS) Project

-Here is a link to my jira page - [Jira](https://seanpalla.atlassian.net/jira/software/projects/IMS/boards/6/backlog)

-This is a project in which i have created a Inventory management system to Create, Update, Read and delete orders,items and customers from a database.
-This project is part of my QA Academy training in which i will demonstrate my skill i have acquired during this journey.
-This system works with MYSQL and Java.
+This is a project for the QA Hackathon event to create an operations system for a logistics and transport company

 ## Getting Started

-To get this project up and running you will need to clone down this IMS repository Master branch to your local machine and open it up in an IDE.
+To get this project up and running you will need to clone down the Hackathon repository master branch to your system and open it in your preferred IDE

 ### Prerequisites

-To get this project up and running you are going to need to have a few things already installed i will list these bellow.
+To get this project up and running you are going to need to have a few things already installed:

 - Java 11 and newer JDK (Was made using Java 17)
 - Maven (Maven was used as the build tools for this project)